ETH-DISCO/advx-bench/docs/2-cluster/README.md

 # 3. Submit batch jobs

-Then you can submit it using `sbatch job.sh`.
+To submit a job to the cluster you can use the `sbatch` command.
+An example job script is provided in `job.sh` and you can submit it using `sbatch job.sh`.

 Similarly if you have lots of jobs, you can use an array job to start them all and make sure that only x of them are running at the same time.
-A similar sample script is proivded and you can use `sbatch array_job.sh` to try it.
+An example job script is provided in `job_array.sh` and you can submit it using `sbatch job_array.sh`.

-This repository contains a sample MNIST script in `main.py`.

-First, create the conda environment using `conda env create -f env.yml` then you can activate it using `conda activate intro-cluster`.
+To debug the scripts locally, you can create the conda environment using `conda env create -f env.yml` activate it with `conda activate cluster-tutorial` and call `python job.py`.

-Afterwards you can simply call `python main.py` and your MNIST training should start, double check the output on what type of GPU are you running?

-# Debugging
+# Debugging and Prototyping

 Job scripts don't show the output in real time.